 A Brief History of Caesarea

-From 1101 to 1187 and 1191 to 1265 the Crusaders ruled the city.
-With funding from French King Louis IX they built a large fortress and a smaller port on the remains of the Roman port.
-The Mamluks took the city from the Crusaders in 1291.
-Fearing the return of the Crusaders the Mamluks practiced a “scorched earth” strategy burning and destroying the coastal cities and ports.
-The city lay in ruins for many years after that.
 In 1884 a small group of immigrants from Bosnia settled in Caesarea and established a fishing village and in 1940 the Jewish Kibbutz Sdot Yam was founded alongside the village.
 In 1952 the present Jewish community established the town we know today as the city of Caesarea.
-The city is known for the world-class golf course; the Roman amphitheatre which hosts top performers, the annual Caesarea Jazz Festival, a beautiful beach and the Caesarea National Park that protects the archaeological sites.
+The city is known for the world-class golf course; the Roman theater which hosts top performers, the annual Caesarea Jazz Festival, a beautiful beach, and the Caesarea National Park that protects the archaeological sites.

 Herod’s Reef Palace - Several pillars remain from the inner courtyard of King Herod’s Reef Palace.
 The opulent palace would have had two stories and was partly built on the marine reef jutting out onto the sea.
 Today parts of the palace can still be seen and parts are submerged beneath the sea.
 Experts differ in opinion as to whether this was Herod’s palace or a later construction.
 We can also see the remains of a swimming pool alongside a floor mosaic and ritual bath.